Ajten Pllana

 Kaltrina Krasniqi: Where did you meet him?

 Ajten Pllana: Where did I meet him?
-That’s very interesting (laughs), you won’t believe me.In ‘58, we were in the hall of… In the Normale student canteen, on the stage being prepared… They [some employees] came from Radio Skopje to record, to record a few songs by our choir.
-There was a leader, Parasqeva, I don’t know her last name.
-She was from Albania.
-She was a very good speaker on Radio Skopje in Albanian.
-Our choir recorded the songs for the Radio.
-In the meantime, a teacher that I knew came.
-He was married to a friend of mine.
+It’s very interesting (laughs), you won’t believe me.
+We were in ‘58 in the hall of… In the Normale student canteen, on the stage being prepared… They came from Radio Skopje to record, to record our choir and a few songs.
+There was a leader, Parasqeva, I don’t know her last name, he was from Albania, she was a very good speaker at Radio Skopje in Albanian and there the choir recorded the songs for the radio.
+In the meantime, I see a teacher that I recognized came, he was married to a friend of mine.
 He came with another person and I saw that they sat.
-Nobody else was in the hall, only the two of them, and when the recording was over, I went down, the stairs were on the side, I went down and turned my head and looked at them.
+Nobody else was in the hall, only one of them, and, when it was done, I went down, the stairs were on the side, I went down and turned my head and looked at them.

 Kaltrina Krasniqi: And then from Skopje you came to Pristina?

-Kaltrina Krasniqi: Tell me about the moment when you changed cities, from Skopje to Pristina.
+Kaltrina Krasniqi: Tell me about the moment when you changed cities, so from Skopje to Pristina.
 How did you find Pristina?

 Kaltrina Krasniqi: How many children do you have?